blaylockbk/wgrib2-docs/docs/index.rst

 **🏗️ Work In Progress**

-This is a remake of the `wgrib2 documentation <https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/>`_.
+This is a remake of the original `wgrib2 documentation <https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/>`_.
 I scrapped the documentation HTML pages, converted them to Markdown, rebuilt the pages with Sphinx, and hosted them on readthedocs.
 These, of course, are **unofficial** documentation for wgrib2.
 I primarily did this because it's sometimes hard to find the right page I'm looking for in the official docs and remade the docs for mainly my own benefit.

 .. toctree::
    :maxdepth: 1